Brain Corp makes the AI brains behind floor robots

 “Robots collect vast amounts of information, taking visual inputs and converting them into actionable data,” Izhikevich said. “[And] self-driving technology is enabling robots to deliver materials on factory floors, in warehouses, from retail stockrooms to sales floors, and even from stores to homes.
 We are exploring how BrainOS can help elevate product offerings by allowing companies to shift from solving general robotics problems to focus on their core competencies in their specific applications.”

-Brain Corp previously raised $11 million and has a staff of about 40 workers.
+Brain Corp previously raised $11 million and has a staff of more than 200 workers.